rafeerahman/Anonymizer/deliverable-1/planning.md

    For example: This is not the time or the place to talk about which programming language and/or framework you are planning to use.
  * **Feel free (and very much encouraged) to include useful diagrams, mock-ups and/or links**.

+The product is a robust and straightforward rest API that allows university faculty to efficiently anonymize sensitive data, e.g. student peer reviews.
+The problem that many faculty members face is the handling of this data: often, it needs to be processed in large quantities and stored anonymously.
+Manually anonymizing this data is not only needlessly laborious, but it is also a privacy concern, because students expect that their answers are kept confidential.

+Our product will facilitate the anonymization of this data by way of a rest API.
+This will provide a flexible interface for faculty to use our product, regardless of what technology they are using.
+Our product will be able to anonymize a list of text fields, given the sensitive data (names), and the terms to replace them with.
+Our product will also have the capability to anonymize spreadsheets via csv upload, with a target column and the value to replace the sensitive data with.

 #### Q2: Who are your target users?

   > Short (1 - 2 min' read max)
  * Be specific (e.g. a 'a third-year university student studying Computer Science' and not 'a student')
  * **Feel free to use personas.
 You can create your personas as part of this Markdown file, or add a link to an external site (for example, [Xtensio](https://xtensio.com/user-persona/)).**

+ - University professors
+ - University IT professionals
+ - University software developers

 #### Q3: Why would your users choose your product?
 What are they using today to solve their problem/need?